Generic Name: levonorgestrel

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

-Liletta is inserted by your healthcare provider during an in-office visit.
+Liletta is placed by your healthcare provider during an in-office visit.

 First, your healthcare provider will examine your pelvis to find the exact position of your uterus.
-Your healthcare provider will then clean your vagina and cervix with an antiseptic solution and slide a slim plastic tube containing Liletta into your uterus.
+Your healthcare provider will then clean your vagina and cervix with an antiseptic solution and slide a slim plastic tube containing Liletta through the cervix into your uterus.
 Your healthcare provider will then remove the plastic tube, and leave Liletta in your uterus.
 Your healthcare provider will trim the threads to the right length.
-Insertion takes only a few minutes.
+Placement takes only a few minutes.

-You may experience pain, bleeding, or dizziness during and after insertion.
-If your symptoms do not pass within 30 minutes after insertion, Liletta may not have been inserted correctly.
+You may experience pain, bleeding, or dizziness during and after placement.
+If your symptoms do not pass within 30 minutes after placement, Liletta may not have been placed correctly.
 Your healthcare provider will examine you to see if Liletta needs to be removed or replaced.

 Should I check that Liletta is in place?